YushengAuggie/poe-bot-host/API_KEY_MANAGEMENT.md

-# API Key Management for Poe Bots
+# API Key and Bot Access Key Management

-This guide explains how to manage API keys for your Poe bots, especially when deploying to Modal.
+This guide explains how to manage both API keys for third-party services and bot-specific access keys for your Poe bots, especially when deploying to Modal.

 ## Preventing Secret Leaks